craigahobbs/craigahobbs.github.io/prodigy/upgrades.md

 ## Currently Priced for Re-Consideration

-- 8ft tall double doors at Entry
+- 8ft tall double doors at Entry - would like to see examples
   - $3600
-  - Do we want double?
+  - What does the 8ft singe entry upgrade cost?

 - Side by Side Fridgidaire Freestanding Fridge & Freezer
   - $9600
   - No - will go with standard width refrigerator and use extra space for countertop/cabinets

-- 14x14 pavilion- conduit for electrical, Circuit for future appliance, 6 can lights.
+- 14x14 pavilion - conduit for electrical, Circuit for future appliance, 6 can lights.
 Plumb for future sink,soffits and facia painted.
 Stucco on wall and columns.
 Broom Finished concrete.
   - $34,365
-  - Seems pricey.
-How much does removing plumbing reduce it?
+  - How much does removing plumbing reduce it?
-  - Do we even need it?

 ## Additional Upgrades